-Some of the most common causes of scarring include acne, eczema, wounds, and sunburn.
+Some causes of scarring include acne, eczema, wounds, and sunburn.
 Scarring can either darken or lighten black skin.
 These effects are known as hyperpigmentation and hypopigmentation, respectively.
 Skin may also change color.
 For example, eczema can cause the skin to appear brown, gray, or purple.

 The treatment of the scar depends on its cause and prominence.
 For example, a keloid scar may require surgery, whereas medical-grade creams could be more suitable for acne scars.
 Fine scars may even fade on their own.